ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 return_output
   Whether to print the DD output.

-  If false, an empty list will be returned in ddnames field.
+  If false, an empty list will be returned in the ddnames field.

   | **required**: False
   | **type**: bool